vallais-dev/AET-Systems/readme.md

 - non-stationary or regime-shifting data
 - dimension > 3 without an established embedding

-pCHA does not solve chaos forecasting in general.
+pCHA doesn't solve chaos forecasting in general.
 It works well on the class of problems above.
 Outside that class, I make no claims.

 One documented in-scope failure: ScrollDelay, a delay-differential system